Tributes to Ulster Unionist Party stalwart Samuel Gardiner MBE JP who has died aged 82

-Tributes have been paid to veteran unionist politician Samuel Gardiner who has died aged 82.
+A funeral for veteran Ulster Unionist politician Samuel Gardiner, who has died aged 82, will take place on Friday.

 -